Englishson0909/EPA23_SHS/Final project.md

 -	This curriculum will be conducted over a period of 6 weeks, with classes scheduled once a week, each lasting for 90 minutes.

 4. Sample Lesson
-a.
-Lesson objectives: Students will be able to produce correct intonation when using wh-questions and yes/no questions.
+- Lesson objectives: Students will be able to produce correct intonation when using wh-questions and yes/no questions.
-b.
-Warm-up activities: words Quiz & video clip
+- Warm-up activities: words Quiz & video clip
-c.
-Instructional materials and methods (e.g., worksheet, Video clip, google translate, etc.)
+- Instructional materials and methods (e.g., worksheet, Video clip, google translate, etc.)
-d.
-Practice activities: individual tasks, group work
+- Practice activities: individual tasks, group work
-e.
-Assessment and feedback methods: recordings analyzed with Praat for formative and summative test
+- Assessment and feedback methods: recordings analyzed with Praat for formative and summative test
-f.
-Homework assignments: to make their own recording file with 10 sentences, which is including 5 Wh-questions and 5 Yes/no questions.
+- Homework assignments: to make their own recording file with 10 sentences, which is including 5 Wh-questions and 5 Yes/no questions.
-g.
-Extra resources for further practice or self-study: Google Cloud Speech-to-Text
+- Extra resources for further practice or self-study: Google Cloud Speech-to-Text

 5. Incorporate technology: Integrate Praat and AI tools
 -	Using Praat: Praat provide visual results of high and low condor clearly, so Praat can be a good tool for evaluating and improving their intonation.